 Seattle University College of Nursing is dedicated to preparing values-based, compassionate nursing professionals who will serve the health care needs of our community, especially the frail, vulnerable and underserved.

 We embrace the Jesuit tradition of developing the whole person and focus on the connections between the practical, academic, spiritual, and humane needs of people.
 Since its establishment in 1935, the college has graduated nurses and nurse leaders who are held in high regard by their communities, employers and professional colleagues.

 Our graduates live our vision of movement toward service and creating a more just, humane world.

 Non-nurses can earn their clinical doctorate in four years.
 RNs with a bachelor's degree can earn their DNP in three years.
-RNs with a master's in nursing can earn their DNP in two and a half years.
+RNs with a master's degree can earn their DNP in two and a half years.

 Become an Acute or Primary Care Nurse Practitioner in the Doctor of Nursing Practice program.